beckmt4/Subtitle_translator/README.md

 3. Shaping: Applies constraints: max chars per line, max lines, max CPS (characters per second), min duration, min gap between subtitles
 4. Fallback: If MT model or dependencies unavailable, it automatically performs a second Whisper translation pass

+⚠️ **IMPORTANT**: When using external MT models:
+- DO NOT include `--task translate` in your command
+- This parameter causes the script to skip external MT and use Whisper's built-in translation instead
+- Only use `--task translate` when you've also specified `--no-mt` and want Whisper's built-in translation

 ### Why Two-Pass?
 Whisper’s built-in translate mode is convenient but sometimes: